vish8301/CHLA-MLDeployment/README.md

 This repository contains the code and deployment setup for the CHLA Project (#2) - a machine learning model aimed at predicting patient no-shows at CHLA, deployed using Streamlit.
 The objective is to accurately predict whether a patient will show up for their scheduled appointment using historical CHLA data.

 ## Dataset
 The data used to train the model is proprietary and hence, cannot be shared.
-The `CHLA_clean_data_2024_Appointments.csv` file contains the data on which the predictions for future patients are made.
+The `CHLA_clean_data_2024_Appointments.csv` file contains the data for scheduled patients on which the predictions are made.

 ## Model Development
 A variety of machine learning algorithms and hyperparameters were explored to select the best-performing model.
 The Random Forest Classifier was chosen due to its robustness and performance across several metrics crucial to the no-show prediction problem.
 Emphasis was placed on recall, precision, F1-score, and ROC-AUC, given the high costs associated with false predictions. <br>